No knead pizza dough is a recipe you’ll save forever because it gives you great pizza dough results with a seriously minimum amount of effort!

 This is my copycat recipe from a local LA restaurant with truffled creme fraiche, brie, mushrooms and arugula on the pizza!
 It’s so good, you’ll be making it on repeat as others who have tried it.

-You can top it however you desire, from a classic Italian tomato pizza sauce, to a chocolate hazelnut spread, as they often make in Italy as a dessert!
-This was one made by a Neapolitan pizzaiolo at a pizza-making class I attended in Naples last year.
+This was one made by a Neapolitan pizzaiolo at a pizza-making class I attended when I was visiting Naples last year.
 Nutella is much better quality in Italy, but in the US, I buy other brands like this Pan Di Stelle which has no hydrogenated vegetable oil (Costco also carries an inexpensive one).

 My mother’s stuffed artichokes (taught to her by her mother).

 Fortunately, I had the opposite problem as my mother is a most wonderful cook!
-She was born in a tiny village in Southern Italy, and has six older sisters (every single one of whom are also fabulous cooks).
+She was born in a tiny village in Southern Italy, between Rome and Naples, and has six older sisters (every single one of whom are also fabulous cooks).
 One example is my Zia Iolanda and her stupendous gnocchi!
 I wrote a post featuring all my aunts and other relatives recipes so you can check out more of them.

 I really had a hard time narrowing it down to one thing as I could really choose from hundreds of things that my mother has on her “mental menu.”
 Let’s just say I didn’t inherit my sweet tooth from my mother, so I narrowed it down to something savory.